Shocks, compressible perturbations, and intermittency in the very local interstellar medium: Voyager 1 and 2 observations and numerical modeling: Results

 We also highlight the role of an intrinsic stochasticity in the solution, and the need for uncertainty quantification, similarly to what is regularly done in inner heliospheric simulations \citep[e.g.,][]{hegde2025}.
-Identical BCs may lead to different VLISM distributions as a result of variations in the heliopause structure, which is corrugated by Kelvin-Helmholtz and Rayleigh-Taylor–type instabilities \citep{fahr1986,zank1996b,zank1996c,florinski2005,borovikov2008,florinski2015}, as well as by magnetic reconnection as shown, e.g., by \citet{pogorelov2017b}, where the first systematic numerical investigation of these instabilities was also performed in 3D.
+Identical BCs may lead to different VLISM distributions as a result of variations in the heliopause structure, which is corrugated by Kelvin-Helmholtz and Rayleigh-Taylor–type instabilities \citep[e.g., ]{fahr1986,ruderman1993,ruderman1995,zank1996b,zank1996c,florinski2005,borovikov2008,florinski2015}, as well as by magnetic reconnection as shown, e.g., by \citet{pogorelov2017b}, where the first systematic numerical investigation of these instabilities was also performed in 3D.
 The corrugated heliopause surface and its effect on the geometry of the interstellar shocks in the meridional plane are shown in the top panels of Fig.~\ref{fig:foreshock_streamline}.
+The time distributions of $|\mathbf{B}|$ observed by a virtual V1 spacecraft traveling through the simulation domain are shown in Fig.~\ref{fig:linear_B}, alongside with the observational data (black points).

-The time distributions of $|\mathbf{B}|$ observed by a virtual V1 spacecraft traveling through the simulation domain are shown in Fig.~\ref{fig:linear_B}, alongside with the observational data (black points)\footnote{V1 data is available on the NASA CDAWeb repository (\url{https://cdaweb.gsfc.nasa.gov/}) through 06/30/2025 and 12/31/2022, respectively.}.
 The error bars represent the excursion of the solution resulting from the shifts of the virtual spacecraft trajectories by $\pm$1.5 au.
 This provides a rough proxy for the sensitivity of the solution (particularly, the shock positions) to the uncertainty in the HP location.

 Our results can be summarized as follows.